Sea Racer - 598x43 cm

 Plans, Sea Racer - 598x43 cm - 108 EUR

-Inspiration for the sea racer was Martin Leonard III and his Arctic Cheetah and the reason was sea races and touring with a light load.
-It is very long and narrow (not quite as extreme as the Cheetah though - I wouldn´t fit): 598x42 and tweaked towards as small awetted surface as possible, a very high Cp (0,62) and considerable volume in the ends to handle difficult conditions in large waves.
+The inspiration for the sea racer was Martin Leonard III and his Arctic Cheetah and the reason was sea races and touring with a light load.
+It is very long and narrow (not quite as extreme as the Cheetah though - I wouldn´t fit): 598x42 and tweaked towards as small a wetted surface as possible, a very high Cp (0,62) and considerable volume in the ends to handle difficult conditions in large waves.

-The kayak is, according to the calculations slighly tippier than the Black Pearl - but with much less difference than I would have thought from the dimensions.
-It is in fact more stable than most multisport kayaks and surfskis in spite of being faster than all but the most extreme.
+The kayak is, according to the calculations slightly tippier than the Black Pearl - but with much less difference than I would have thought from the dimensions.
+It is, in fact, more stable than most multisport kayaks and surfskis in spite of being faster than all but the most extreme.
 The Sea Racer is generally good in waves, but a couple of builders have reported having troubles in the short steep sea, such as an estuary with tide and wind against the current.
 When the long hull lifts on two crests with the midbody and paddler hanging in between there is nothing but your acrobatic skills to save the day!
 So I guess the recommendation must be flat water or wavelength above 6 meter.

-I have yet no real data from tests - but an indication was given when the first built Sea racer was tested against a couple of well known multisport kayaks and surfskis as a study for the new Fusion hybrid surfski from Nordic Kayaks.
-The test crew - competent racing paddlers - were surpriced to note that the Sea racer was the fastest of the group - and yet the most stable!
-On top of that it offered a drier run in choppy seas.
+I have yet no real data from tests - but an indication was given when the first built Sea racer was tested against a couple of well-known multisport kayaks and surfskis as a study for the new Fusion hybrid surfski from Nordic Kayaks.
+The test crew - competent racing paddlers - were surprised to note that the Sea racer was the fastest of the group - and yet the most stable!
+On top of that, it offered a drier run in choppy seas.
 This confirms one of my pet theories - speed and stability are not necessary excluding qualities.